easybuilders/easybuild-docs/docs/rpath-support.md

 mean that software packages that require it *have* to built with RPATH...

-Hence, EasyBuild does not automatically exclude `$LD_LIBRARY_PATH` update statements from the generated module files.
-You need to configure EasyBuild to do so, using the `---filter-env-vars` configuration option.
+Hence, SimpleBuild does not automatically exclude `$LD_LIBRARY_PATH` update statements from the generated module files.
+You need to configure SimpleBuild to do so, using the `---filter-env-vars` configuration option.

 For example: